-Free Jewelry Identification App: 7 Photo IDs Per Day to Identify Your Pieces
+Free Jewelry Identification App: Identify Your Pieces From Photos

 Free jewelry identification apps let you submit photos to learn about age, style, and value without paying upfront.
-Tocuro offers 7 free identifications per day with a daily reset, giving collectors a practical way to research estate jewelry, inherited pieces, and flea market finds before deciding on next steps.
+Tocuro offers free daily scans that reset every day, giving collectors a practical way to research estate jewelry, inherited pieces, and flea market finds before deciding on next steps.

 You Need to Know What You Have Before You Sell, Insure, or Keep It